Evaluation of Academic Work

 • Final Papers or Projects can be used as a final examination option.
 These papers/projects are to be submitted during the published final exam period.
 Faculty should be available to students during the scheduled final exam slot.
 Students should use three hours of contact time during the scheduled exam week to complete these assignments.

-• Asynchronous online final exams are taken during the final exam period and are to be completed by the last published final exam slot.
+• Asynchronous online final exams are taken during the final exam period.
 Online final exams can be available to students on the first day of final exams.
 Online final exams are limited to an exam that a student can complete in a three-hour time period.

 Scheduling of Final Exams